LennartKeller/trf_training_tut/text/Prerequisites.md

 # Prerequisites

 The following experiments share the same general logic, but the concrete implementation will differ in minor details since each framework has another structural approach.
-So before we start, we will take a short look at the general logic for the data loading parts of the experiment, as well as the computation of the loss function and evaluation metrics
+So before we start, we will take a brief look at the general logic for the data loading parts of the experiment and the computation of the loss function.

 ## Dataset-preparation